SEEKING An eco Friendly VACATION?

 GOING ABOVE AND BEYOND

 We’ve taken our efforts to the next level by focusing on conservation at our property.
 We’ve restricted development on our land to just 3% of our acreage.
 This means that 97% of our land has been kept wild.
 This provides ample habitat for a wide range of wildlife that enriches our ecosystem and our lives.
 Further, being tree houses, off the ground, or hobbit homes built into the ground, our getaways do not impede the normal movement and ranging of wildlife as conventional structures do.
+This is at the heart of what we mean when we say “eco friendly vacation.”

 Even the 3% of our property that has been developed has been considered carefully.
 All the trees that had to be harvested from that land have been allocated for use locally on the property.
 Several architectural features of our tree houses have been built with this locally harvested wood.
 All of this is in our effort for minimizing the carbon footprint and maximizing the ecological efficiency of our building process.
 We’ve also prioritized the most sustainable options whenever possible.
 Every appliance in our getaways is electric, and that electricity is sustainably produced with solar panels.
 All our fixtures and appliances are energy efficient as well, saving clean, green electricity from our solar panels for other uses.

 In industries, it’s common to think of product life cycles as “cradle-to-grave” in describing their journey from production all the way to being ultimately discarded.
 At Purposely Lost, we follow a design philosophy called “cradle-to-cradle” that focuses on the idea that even at the end of their first useful life, products and materials can have additional useful life cycles.
 This is why so much of our various buildings are built from recycled and reclaimed materials.
 By building with materials that were destined for the discard pile, we further reduce the carbon footprint and the new resources used in creating our incredible getaways.
 We are committed to holistic and complete green thinking about our business and our world.
-We want to invite you to be a part of our eco-luxury revolution! .
+We want to invite you to be a part of our eco friendly vacation revolution! .

 What our guests are saying…